 For the tenth consecutive year, Gass Weber Mullins LLC has been selected by U.S. News & World Report – Best Lawyers as one of the nation’s Best Law Firms for 2019.
 The firm achieved regional Tier 1 rankings for Commercial Litigation, Construction Litigation and Product Liability Litigation – Defendants as well as Tier 2 rankings in Personal Injury Litigation – Defendants and Tier 3 rankings for Personal Injury Litigation – Plaintiffs and Product Liability Litigation – Plaintiffs.

 The 2019 Best Law Firms ranking follows on the announcement of the 2019 Edition of The Best Lawyers in America which recognized four of our attorneys.
 J. Ric Gass has been honored as a Best Lawyer for the twenty-fifth consecutive year, Ralph Weber for the fifteenth consecutive year and Brian Cahill for the seventh consecutive year.
-Joe Fasi was added to the Best Lawyers list for the fifth consecutive year and was also selected as the 2019 Lawyer of the Year for his work in Insurance Litigation in Miami.

 The annual Best Law Firms rankings are based on a rigorous evaluation process including the collection of client and lawyer evaluations and peer reviews from leading attorneys in their field, based on “expertise, responsiveness, integrity, cost-effectiveness, whether they would refer a matter to a firm, and whether they consider a firm a worthy competitor.”
 The 2018 rankings are based on the highest number of participating firms and highest number of client ballots on record.
 To be eligible for a ranking, a firm must have a lawyer listed in The Best Lawyers in America, which recognizes the top 4 percent of practicing attorneys in the US.